2016 Fukushima earthquake: Earthquake

 The shock had a maximum intensity of VII (Very strong) on the Mercalli scale and 5 lower on the JMA scale.
-The Japan Meteorological Agency stated it was an aftershock of the 2011 earthquake.
-An intensity of which is strong enough to cause damage to unsupported buildings and move heavy furniture.
+The Japan Meteorological Agency stated it was an aftershock of the 2011 Tōhoku earthquake.
+An intensity of VII is strong enough to cause damage to unsupported buildings and move heavy furniture.

-The 2011 Tohoku-Oki earthquake increased stress on the normal fault along Honshu's eastern coast on which the 2016 earthquake occurred.
+The 2011 Tōhoku earthquake increased stress on the normal fault along Honshu's eastern coast on which the 2016 earthquake occurred.
 The 2011 and 2016 earthquake did not occur on the same fault with the later of the two taking place on a different fault of shallower depth.
 The mainshock of 2011 was followed by a series of aftershocks off Japan's eastern coast most of which didn't crest over a 5.0 in magnitude; being felt mainly along the Fukushima coastline.

 Tsunami

 Japanese authorities advised people in the coastal region of Fukushima to evacuate immediately due to a possible tsunami with waves of up to 3 m.
 Waves of up to one meter in height struck the Fukushima coast about an hour after the earthquake, and public broadcaster NHK reported the presence of a tsunami of 1.4 m at Sendai, the capital city of Miyagi Prefecture.
+A later field survey found a local run up of 4.3 m at Ohama Fishing Port on Miyato Island, Higashimatsushima where the wave damaged boats.

 Roughly 3 minutes had passed after the earthquake when the first tsunami warning was issued; it went out to many coastal prefectures on the east side of Japan.
 The list of prefectures that were first warned includes Aomori Prefecture Pacific Coast, Iwate Prefecture, Miyagi Prefecture, Ibaraki Prefecture, Chiba Prefecture.
 Another warning was issued at 7:26 JST and more prefectures were included in this warning.
 Two more tsunami announcements were made at 8:09 and 9:46 and then all tsunami warnings were released for all forecast zones at 12:50.

 Some of the forecasted wave heights were surpassed by those observed and the reverse also happened.
 It was forecast for both Central Hokkaido Pacific Coast and Western part of the Pacific coast of Hokkaido that they would only see slight sea level fluctuations, however they witnessed a maximum wave of 32 and 23 cm respectively.
 Most of the other maximum wave heights recorded did not reach the forecast height for their zones, notably the Miyagi and Fukushima Prefecture had a forecast of 3m when they reached 144 and 83 cm respectively.

 Because the earthquake was generated via a shallow rupture of a normal fault the resulting tsunamis were confusing to experts, as a M 7.4 earthquake would normally only cause minor displacement to the seafloor and not be a tsunami hazard.
-The research team of Observational Seismology lead by Wei Shengji surmised that a submarine landslide occurrence along a slope caused by the earthquake could cause higher tsunami waves produced in local regions.
+The research team of Observational Seismology led by Wei Shengji surmised that a submarine landslide occurrence along a slope caused by the earthquake could cause higher tsunami waves produced in local regions.